 A consumer's notification of the error to their financial institution must allege timely notice to state a claim for violation of the error resolution requirements.
-129 In other words, the consumer should state when the unauthorized use occurred and when they discovered the unauthorized transaction(s).
+In other words, the consumer should state when the unauthorized use occurred and when they discovered the unauthorized transaction(s).
 Some courts have held that a complaint for EFTA violations must allege with specificity when the error first occurred on the account statement.
-130

 When consumers consent to receive statements electronically, they may not be able to access the statement until they log into their account.
 If an account has been frozen and does not permit electronic access, that may affect the timing of when the statement was provided.
 One court has found that a consumer who tried to call the bank but could not get through satisfied the notice requirement.
 The CFPB brought an enforcement action against a bank for, among other things, impeding consumers from filing notices of error due to long customer wait times, which the CFPB concluded was an unfair practice.
-The statement and they are the statement and they are the statement and they are the are they are th

-One court has found that a consumer timely notified her bank of unauthorized charges when she disputed the initial charge, ordered that her account be closed, and did not hear from the bank again until nearly two years later when the bank sought to recoup several subsequent unauthorized charges that increased the negative balance on the account.133
+One court has found that a consumer timely notified her bank of unauthorized charges when she disputed the initial charge, ordered that her account be closed, and did not hear from the bank again until nearly two years later when the bank sought to recoup several subsequent unauthorized charges that increased the negative balance on the account.

 When the error is an unauthorized transfer, the consumer's failure to provide timely notice does not relieve the financial institution of the duty to protect the consumer from liability for the initial unauthorized transfers as discussed in the sections above.
-134 a written, signed statement, but may not delay initiating or completing an investigation pending receipt of the statement.
-However, the institution may later reverse a provisional credit if it does not receive the requested statement.
-136